 Written by Attorney Kassandra Kuehl.

 When an individual files for Chapter 7 bankruptcy, the bankruptcy court assigns a bankruptcy trustee to oversee some aspects of the case.
 The bankruptcy trustee is allowed to sell any of the filer’s assets that aren’t classified as “exempt property.”
-Applying exemptions to your property when you file bankruptcy will allow you to safeguard your assets from the risk that your trustee will sell them to pay your creditors back.
-It’s therefore important to claim as manybankruptcy exemptions as possible so that you can maintain ownership over your property even after your eligible debts are eliminated.
+Applying exemptions to your property when you file bankruptcy will allow you to protect your possession.
+Exempt assets can't be sold to pay your creditors back.
+In most Chapter 7 cases, filers get to keep all their property.

 Kentucky Bankruptcy Exemptions